ShiyuFan0820/CSLearningNote/BasicLearning/Basic_7_hash_map.md

 ## Hash Collision

-As we use a hash function to calculate the index of a key, there may be cases where the index of two keys calculates to be the same, but both this situation is known as a collision.
+As we use a hash function to calculate the index of a key, there may be cases where the index of two items calculates to be the same, but both items can't be stored in the same bucket, this situation is known as a collision.

 ## How to Solve Hash Collision